Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 ## Suggestions for future development
 - include resolution effects.
 - option for inclusion of several datasets.
 - restructure, so models are independent modules.
+- expand with more models.